-You, a crap antique Russian motorcycle and the biggest frozen lake in the world
+You, a crap antique Russian motorcycle and the deepest lake in the world

 This is the adventure that separates the men from the boys and the ladymen from the ladyboys.
 Invasive cold, biblical remoteness, and a vehicle so notoriously temperamental it makes John McEnroe look like the Dalai Lama.

 We've picked the biggest chunk of Siberian ice we could find; 636km by 80km, the incomparable Lake Baikal.
-Beginning with spiked tyres on the south-east corner of the lake; you'll skid, glide, stutter and fly around the lake at times skirting the shore, often so far out you can't see dry land.
+Riding a monsterous Ural motorcycle you skid, glide, stutter and fly around the lake at times skirting the shore, often so far out you can't see dry land.